mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/onperformancewarningcategory/index.md

 Values of this type are strings.
 Possible values are:

-- `"content_script"`: The performance warning originated from a content script.
+- `"content_script"`: The performance warning is for a slow content script in the listening extension.

 {{WebExtExamples("h2")}}